sdobreff/vscode-php-resolver/README.md

   - In that case, extension needs to map your error log paths to the local environment.
   - Use `phpResolver.phpLogFilePathRemote` to point to the root of your remote project directory. *Example:* **"/var/www/html/"**
   - Use `phpResolver.phpLogFilePathLocal`, to point to the root of your local project directory. *Example:* **"/Users/your-user/MyProjects/project/"**

+## File size on hover in Explorer view

+Extension supports filesize info, which is shown in the standard Explorer view on hover.
+Currently only supports files (not directories) - file of any type can be checked by just holding the mouse over the file and the size will be added in the hint in human readable format.

 ## Commands